gimasi/TUINO1_THERMOSTAT/README.md

 * [OLED Display](https://www.seeedstudio.com/Grove-OLED-Display-0.96%22-p-781.html)

 <br>
-The OLED display really ehances the overall user experience!.
+The OLED display really ehances the overall user experience!!

 ![OLED1](/docs/img/oled1.jpg?raw=true)

 You can use the kit with any LoRaWAN server, or use our Tuino Cloud platform, which uses [Swisscom LPN](http://lpn.swisscom.ch/e/)  or [ThingPark](https://partners.thingpark.com/) by Actility connectivity.